Question: When and where was Mother Teresa born?

 Question: Was Mother Teresa ever named a saint and is it documented?

-Answer: No, Mother Teresa has not yet been named a saint.
-In 1999, only two years after her death, the process to declare her a saint began; a process that normally takes about five years.
+Answer: In 1999, only two years after her death, the process to declare her a saint began; a process that normally takes about five years.
 On 10 October 2003 she was beatified by Pope John Paul II, the third of the four steps in the canonization process to declare a deceased person to be a saint.
+On 4 September 2016 Mother Teresa was canonized, declared a saint, by Pope Francis.

 Question: Why did Mother Teresa get the 1979 Nobel Peace Prize?